Can we boost our immune system?

 Disruptions in the production of melatonin could prove to be a factor in the inflammatory response that produces cell damage during coronavirus infections.

-Good sleep habits: maintain a regular sleep pattern.
+Good sleep habits to maintain a regular sleep pattern

 Dr. Jean Monro of Breakspear Medical advises that the anti-inflammatory effect of melatonin can be enhanced by high doses of vitamin C. Two mushrooms, Shiitake and Coriolus have anti-inflammatory effects that may counteract immune hyperactivity of viral infections.
 Pre-biotics can be also used which include beta-glucans.